Cat5e vs. Cat6: Do You Need to Upgrade?

 Cat6 cable is an upgraded version of Cat5e cable, so they also share several similarities:

-• Both Cat5e and Cat6 can be terminated to T568A or T568B wiring standard according to your own need
+• Both Cat5e and Cat6 can be terminated to T568A vs. T568B wiring standard according to your own need

 • Both feature eight copper wires that are twisted into four pairs